 There have been no material changes over the reporting period in the underwriting risks to which the Group is exposed.
-There has been a slight increase in deaths in 2021, mainly increasing claims in the ring-fenced funds.

 Section E.2 provides detail on the amount of risk capital held in respect to the Life Risks.

 C.2 Market risk